 - Choose the timezone that matches the location of your event source logs.

 - In the "Server" field, enter the IP address or fully qualified hostname of the LDAP server (usually a domain controller).

 - In the "Refresh Rate" field, enter the refresh rate in hours.

 - In the "User Domain" field, enter the AD Domain.
 (NetBIOS / pre-Windows 2000 domain name)

-- Select your domain admin credential for performing the LDAP query, or optionally create a new credential.
+- Select your domain user credential for performing the LDAP query, or optionally create a new credential.